 Ponderosa Grove Campground is also roughly 15 miles to the south, accessed by turning left on Hancock Road from the road leading to the sand dunes.
 You can also access the camping by driving a bit more than 7 miles north on Rt.
 89 from Kanab, and then left on Hancock road for 7 miles.
 There are 9 spots with a fee of $5.00 although water is not provided.

 Much of the surrounding terrain is BLM lands.
 Information about camping on it is found on this website.
-A permit that can be obtained in the Kanab Visitors Center (756 East Highway 89, about a mile east of the juntion where Rt.
+A permit that can be obtained in the Kanab Visitors Center (756 East Highway 89, about a mile east of the junction where Rt.
 89 turns to the East) and is required for backcountry camping.
 It is requested that you only camp where there is previous evidence of a campsite.

-- BluuGnome has a thorough and complete description of the canyons at their website.
+- BluuGnome has a thorough and complete description of the canyons at its website.
 The page provides all details about the hike, the canyoneering, and a bevy of pictures if you click the link.
 It also provides a whole bunch of GPS Waypoints describing the loop hike for people who use this technology...

 - Zion National Park has included a description of the Caves and loop hike on this page.